Jason-cs18/ml-engineer/docs/source/python.rst

 Python
 =======

+Python is a widely-used programming language for data science and machine learning.
+It is known for its simplicity and readability, making it a great choice for both beginners and experienced programmers.

 Docstrings
 ----------
 Docstrings are a way to document your code.
 They are written in triple quotes and can be used to describe the purpose of a function, class, or module.
 Docstrings can be accessed using the `__doc__` attribute.